-With a little extra awareness, you can create a low-EMF office setup to minimize your EMF exposure during the workday:
+With a little extra awareness, you can create a low-EMF office setup to minimize your EMF exposure during the work (or school) day:

 - To start, switch your computer from using WiFi to a wired ethernet connection for internet.
-Once you do, make sure you also turn off WiFi on your computer (or put it in airplane mode).
-Otherwise, the EMFs may still be emitted at the same strength as when you’re using WiFi.
+Once you plug-in via ethernet, make sure you also turn off WiFi on your computer (or put it in “airplane mode”).
+Otherwise, the EMFs may still be emitted from your device at the same strength as when you’re using WiFi.

-Before I made any changes, my RF radiation exposure while using my laptop with WiFi and Bluetooth turned on was in the range of 1.0 to well over 30 µW/m2.
-By making these simple changes, I was able to drop my exposure to less than 0.03 µW/m2 with my wired setup!
+Before I made any changes, my RF radiation exposure while using my laptop with WiFi and Bluetooth turned on ranged from 1.0 µW/m2 to well over 30 µW/m2.
+By making these simple changes, I was able to drop my RF exposure to less than 0.03 µW/m2!